mcpenguin/pmc-website/README.md

 ```
 npm run update-pow
 ```
-The changes should appear on the website.
+Make sure you do this, or the changes will not appear on the website.

 #### Saving your changes
-Finally, you need to push your changes to the GitHub repository where the project is situated.
+Finally, you need to push your changes to the GitHub repository where the main website is located.